The “Silk Road” served the ancient China trade with the west from a

 The Spanish entered the China trade only after establishing a colony in

-Pacific and linked the Philippines and Mexico.
+Pacific linking the Philippines and Mexico.

 The Dutch: